alishir/ims-doc/server_less_arch.md

 Microservice arch. is easier to manage and maintain even for a team of one --> smaller code bases --> fewer segmentation faults

-The data management problem with microservice arch.
+The data management problem with microservice arch. --> according to the book "Migrating to microservice databases", a shared table is the easiest solution to the problem.

 MySQL database clusterer in CNCF landscape